 Quick Access is nothing more than a feature present in Windows entirely for convenience.
 It sorts out your most frequently visited folders, recently accessed files, and pinned folders/files and arranges them in one place so you can quickly re-access them.

-You’ll see your most visited folders, recently opened files and the folders that the system has pinned to Quick Access by default there.
+You’ll see your most visited folders, recently opened files, and the folders the system pinned to Quick Access by default there.
 You can also manually pin files and folders to Quick Access as per your needs.
 This feature is of great use for those who browse many files and folders on their computers.
-Hence, knowing how to create a backup of Windows Explorer Quick Access settings.
+Hence, knowing how to backup and restore quick access in Windows is important.
 These settings include your pinned folders and the memory of your frequently accessed files.

-As mentioned earlier, the Windows Explorer Quick Access settings include your pinned folders and frequently accessed data in the File Manager.
-In this section, we’ll learn how we can create a backup of Windows Explorer Quick Access settings to migrate it to a safe place and restore them later.
+As mentioned earlier, the File Explorer Quick Access settings include your pinned folders and frequently accessed data in the File Manager.
+In this section, we’ll learn how we can create a backup of File Explorer Quick Access settings to migrate it to a safe place and restore them later.

-There are essentially two ways to create a backup of Windows Explorer Quick Access settings on the PC.
-These two ways involve using the File Explorer and Command Prompt.
+There are two ways to create a backup of Windows/File Explorer Quick Access settings on the PC.
+These two ways involve using File Explorer and Command Prompt.
 We’ll discuss each of them before moving on.

 You can follow the steps listed below to create a backup of your Quick Access settings using File Explorer: